 You do not want to miss out on important pieces of mail so tell the Post Office as soon as you have your new address.
 This may be able to forward your mail for up to one year.

 Turn off the Gas

-Be sure to inform the utility companies before you move.
-If you are renting out your home be sure to inform the insurance company as well.
+Be sure to inform the utility companies before you start your move.
+If you are renting out your home, be sure to inform the insurance company as well.
 You may need to get a new policy to cover your home for rentals.
 You should also tell your mortgage company of your plans to move.

 Contact Local Authorities

 Let your local police department and other authorities know you will be moving.
 You want to leave them with a copy of your new address to send your Council Tax bill.
 If there is unusual activity at your property they may be able to keep you informed.

 While these are some common things to do before you start your move, this is not the complete list.
 There are many other things to keep in mind.

 Common Mistakes to Avoid